onox/orka/docs/plugins/atmosphere.md

 The precomputed atmosphere assumes the planet has no flattening (for space/time complexity reasons), but in reality the semi-minor axis of the Earth (center to northpole) is 0.3 % of the semi-major axis (center to equator).
 This gives a difference of about 20 km.
-The tesselated terrain can handle flattening, so a hack is applied when the camera is near the surface to partially fix the atmosphere near the horizon.
+The tessellated terrain can handle flattening, so a hack is applied when the camera is near the surface to partially fix the atmosphere near the horizon.